What's In My Camera Bag

 Over the past few years, I have owned and used almost all of the high-end mirrorless cameras from all the major brands, including Canon, Fujifilm, Nikon, Olympus, Panasonic, and Sony.
 Each of them comes with a mix of compelling features as well as some irritating compromises, and none of them is perfect for all situations.
 All of these cameras are capable of producing excellent results, so the question of which is the "right" camera system mostly comes down to personal preferences.

-My current camera kit for wildlife, nature, travel, and landscape photography is based on the Micro Four Thirds digital system, with cameras and lenses from Olympus (now OM System) and Panasonic.
+As of August 2025, my current camera kit for wildlife, nature, travel, and landscape photography is based on the Nikon Z mirrorless system:

 Other Equipment I Use: